U.S. House ethics panel adds allegations to Matt Gaetz investigation

 “The Committee notes that the mere fact of an investigation into these allegations does not itself indicate that any violation has occurred,” the committee said.

-The post U.S. House ethics panel adds allegations to Matt Gaetz investigation appeared first on Kentucky Lantern.
+The post U.S. House ethics panel adds allegations to Matt Gaetz investigation appeared first on Ohio Capital Journal.